glygen-glycan-data/GNOme/README.md

 ## Contact

-Please use this GitHub repository's [Issue tracker](https://github.com/glygen-glycan-data/GNOme/issues) to request new terms/classes or report errors or specific concerns related to the ontology.
+Please use this GitHub repository's [issue tracker](https://github.com/glygen-glycan-data/GNOme/issues) to request new terms/classes or report errors or specific concerns related to the ontology.